Learn about the six components of becoming a digital-first organization so that you can make strides toward not only surviving, but thriving.

 So, what does it mean to become a fully digital company?
 A modern, digital-first organization has fully optimized their customer experience, operating model and employee experience for digital execution.

 Such an organization designs the customer experience to maximize digital interactions for optimal touchpoints.
 Employees have the tools, training, supporting leadership, culture and teamwork to work from anywhere, anytime.
 And, in a digital-first organization, the company enables the operating model with access to all applications, makes data accessible from the cloud, automates and implements a paperless process.

 Becoming a digital-first company affects every area of a company, starting with your company vision and strategy.
 Once you align your vision and strategy to doing business anywhere, you can transform the rest of your organization.

 Specifically, you’ll need to redesign six key components of your company:

 As customers opt to work with companies that cater to their needs digitally, you need to better engage with customers to stay relevant and gain a competitive advantage.
-This is ever important today, given that experiences trump products and prices or choice.
-Organizations need to understand, invest and optimize sales and servicing efforts to ensure long term viability.
+This is ever important today, given that experiences trump products and prices or choices.
+Organizations need to understand, invest and optimize sales and servicing efforts to ensure long-term viability.

 You must redesign your operating model and employee experience to deliver a digitally optimized customer experience.
-Your employees want to work for an engaged company that allows them to work remote.
+Your employees want to work for an engaged company that allows them to work remotely.